lhmouse/asteria/README.md

 console.log("b = ", b);   // []
 ```

-But comparing to typed languages such as **Java**, **JavaScript** has a few advantages:
+However, compared with typed languages such as **Java**, **JavaScript** has a few advantages:

 1. A number is always a `Number`.
-There are no integer types of varieties of widths which simplifies programming.
+There are no integer types of varieties of widths, which simplifies programming.
 Unlike integers, `Number`s never overflow.
 2. Being untyped, a function can be passed around like objects without knowing its parameters.

 **Asteria** is highly inspired by **JavaScript** but has been designed to address such issues.